Dosage Form: injection, powder, lyophilized, for solution

 a Quality control strain and interpretive criteria for testing vancomycin susceptibility of enterococci spp.

 b Interpretative criteria applicable only to tests performed using cation-adjusted Mueller-Hinton broth with 2 to 5% lysed horse blood1.
 Disk diffusion interpretative criteria applicable only to tests performed using Mueller-Hinton agar with 5% defibrinated sheep blood and incubated in 5% CO22.

 Vancomycin Hydrochloride for injection, USP is indicated for the treatment of serious or severe infections caused by susceptible strains of methicillin-resistant (β-lactam-resistant) staphylococci.
 It is indicated for penicillin-allergic patients, for patients who cannot receive or who have failed to respond to other drugs, including the penicillins or cephalosporins, and for infections caused by vancomycin-susceptible organisms that are resistant to other antimicrobial drugs.
 Vancomycin Hydrochloride for injection, USP is indicated for initial therapy when methicillin-resistant staphylococci are suspected, but after susceptibility data are available, therapy should be adjusted accordingly.

 Vancomycin Hydrochloride for injection, USP is effective in the treatment of staphylococcal endocarditis.
-Its effectiveness has been documented in other infections due to staphylococci, including septicemia, bone infections, lower respiratory tract infections, skin and skin structure infections.
+Its effectiveness has been documented in other infections due to staphylococci, including septicemia, bone infections, lower respiratory tract infections, and skin and skin-structure infections.
 When staphylococcal infections are localized and purulent, antibiotics are used as adjuncts to appropriate surgical measures.

 Vancomycin Hydrochloride for injection, USP has been reported to be effective alone or in combination with an aminoglycoside for endocarditis caused by S. viridans or S. bovis.
 For endocarditis caused by enterococci (e.g., E. faecalis), Vancomycin Hydrochloride for injection, USP has been reported to be effective only in combination with an aminoglycoside.

 Vancomycin Hydrochloride for injection, USP has been reported to be effective for the treatment of diphtheroid endocarditis.
 Vancomycin Hydrochloride for injection, USP has been used successfully in combination with either rifampin, an aminoglycoside, or both in early-onset prosthetic valve endocarditis caused by S. epidermidis or diphtheroids.